Class RedisServerConnection

 • object

-public RedisObject object(String subcommand,
+public RedisObject object(String subcommand, String key)

 Description copied from interface: RedisServerCommands